wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-green.md

 **Movement:** average, climb average<br>
 **Morale:** brave <br>

-Dracopedes can climb on any surfaces, including upside down, with little difficulty.
-They cant see well but detects nearby movement.
+Dracopedes can climb on any surface, including upside down, with little difficulty.
+They can't see well but detects nearby movement.
 The green dracopede is well camouflaged in plants and is immune to poison.

 **Attacks (1/round)**